Josue-Parra/Josue-Parra/README.md

 - 👋 Hi, I’m @Josue-Parra
 - 👀 I’m interested in Full-stack
-- 🌱 I’m currently learning on behalf of others
+- 🌱 I’m currently learning on behalf of others.
+- I have specie in Scrums and teamwork thanks to the project that I spent for 2 years managing server infrastructures.
 - 📫 How to reach me via linkedin /parrasilvajosue/

 <!---